andela-cnwosu/kuruka/README.md

 With this application, a user can:

 * search for flights according to criteria
-* book preferred flights according after selecting from search
+* book preferred flights after selecting from search
 * manage past bookings
 * view all past booking history
 * receive email notifications after booking a flight
 * edit a past reservation
-* have and manage a profile account
+* have and manage a user profile account
 * make payments for reservations using paypal

 ##Frameworks